Student examines eye on practice mannequin

 • Non-academic admission requirements

-Successful applicants are required to submit an official Criminal Records Search, including a Vulnerable Persons Search, a Child Abuse Registry check, an Adult Abuse Registry Check, proof of WRHA PHIA, mask fit testing, a certificate to indicate successful completion of a CPR course, and required Immunizations.
+Successful applicants are required to submit an official Criminal Records Search, including a Vulnerable Persons Search, a Child Abuse Registry check, an Adult Abuse Registry Check, proof of WRHA PHIA, mask fit testing, a certificate to indicate successful completion of a CPR course, and required immunizations.

-The non-academic admission requirements are are important as you will not be permitted to register until you have submitted the non-academic admission requirements.
+The non-academic admission requirements are important as you will not be permitted to register until you have submitted the non-academic admission requirements.

 • Group of students conversing